LiBinfeng-01/LiBinfeng-01.github.io/content/post/implementation_of_index.md

 ## What should we do?

 ## target 1

 when add a new type of index, we should not change previous behavior of method. trait (method needed)

 ## target 2

-do we need index in exploration? because of statistic information derive? implementation -> logicalget2physicalindexscan -> statistic derivation. logicalIndexGet
+do we need index in exploration? because of statistic information derive?

+`implementation -> logicalget2physicalindexscan -> statistic derivation`

+logicalIndexGet

 ## target 3

-do we need logicalSelect?     logicalScalarOperator(logicalGetOperator)  pattern matching
+do we need logicalSelect?

+`logicalScalarOperator(logicalGetOperator)`

+pattern matching

 ## target 4

-logicalProperties(column, expression) scalarOperator ExprId
+`logicalProperties(column, expression) scalarOperator ExprId`

-## todoList
+## todo list

-metadata -> metadata of index trait (linbo)
+`metadata -> metadata of index trait` (linbo)

-exploration -> project(a + b scalarOperation list)
+`exploration -> project(a + b scalarOperation list)`
-- 1、logicalProperties（LiBinfeng_01） scalarOperator(davidli2010)
+1. logicalProperties（LiBinfeng_01） scalarOperator(davidli2010)
-- 2、statistic derivation （linbo）
+2. statistic derivation （linbo）
-- 3、indexmatching（LiBinfeng_01）
+3. indexmatching（LiBinfeng_01）
-- 4、logicalIndexScan（LiBinfeng_01）interface/multiple indexscan in same table
+4. logicalIndexScan（LiBinfeng_01）interface/multiple indexscan in same table

-implementation -> logical2physical（LiBinfeng_01）
+`implementation -> logical2physical`（LiBinfeng_01）

-optimization -> compute cost and choose index scan, physicalRequireProperties（LiBinfeng_01）
+`optimization -> compute cost and choose index scan, physicalRequireProperties`（LiBinfeng_01）